 Interns meet in person and digitally to receive support and feedback as they successfully complete the CalTPA assessments, which are a requirement for the preliminary credential.
 Instructional Cycle 1 focuses on developing an engaging content-specific lesson for one class and 3 focus students based on what you learn about their diverse assets and needs, including their prior knowledge, interests, and developmental considerations.
 In this cycle, Interns demonstrate how they select an appropriate learning objective(s), determine what they expect their students to learn and how they will assess that learning, and develop content-specific activities and instructional strategies to develop their students' thorough understanding of the content they are teaching.
-This cycle also focuses on how they monitor student learning needs.
+This cycle also focuses on how they monitor student understanding during the lesson and make appropriate accommodations to support individual student learning needs.
 As they teach and video-record the lesson, they will demonstrate how they establish a positive and safe learning environment, provide social and emotional supports through positive interactions with students, and use resources, materials, and tools, including educational technology and assistive technologies as appropriate, to enhance content-specific learning.